7 March 2023

-Skerdilajda Zanaj is an Associate Professor of Economics at the University of Luxembourg.
-She received her PhD in Economics from the Université Catholique de Louvain and Università degli Studi di Siena (2008).
+Skerdilajda Zanaj is a Full Professor of Economics at the University of Luxembourg.
 Her research interests include microeconomics, public and international economics, and the economics of culture and migration.
-Prior joining the University of Luxembourg she was a Marie Curie Fellow at the Université Catholique de Louvain.
+Prior joining the University of Luxembourg, she was a Marie Curie Fellow at the Université Catholique de Louvain.

 Since 2019, she is the gender equality officer of the University of Luxembourg.
 Her work has led the University to reach the milestone of validating a Gender Equality Policy in May 2021.
 She is a promoter and advocate of gender equality because a gender diverse research team enhances research’s scientific quality and social relevance.

 Skerdi is the chairwoman of the ZONTA Jane Klausman Awards for Luxembourg.

 Conchita D’Ambrosio is Professor of Economics, FNR PEARL Chair on socio-economic inequalities, at Université du Luxembourg.
 She is an economist, with a Ph.D. from New York University (2000).
 Her research interests have revolved around the study of individual and social well-being, its determinants, and the proposal of various measures that are able to capture its different aspects.
 Before joining the University of Luxembourg in 2013, she was Associate Professor of Economics at the Università di Milano-Bicocca.